-Common ATV Injuries and How to Avoid Them
+Common ATV Injuries & How to Avoid Them

 ATV Riding Injuries

 At the most serious level, head injuries can result in severe brain trauma, which causes a multitude of cognitive and sensory problems.
-Other serious head injuries include major and minor concussions that bring with them post-traumatic complications, and additional risks from any further concussions.
-Facial injuries are also common among ATV riders, including eye injuries and lacerations from branches, stones, grit and dirt.
+Other serious head injuries include major and minor concussions that bring with them post-traumatic complications, and additional risks of further concussions.
+Facial injuries are also common among ATV riders, including eye injuries and lacerations caused by branches, stones, grit and dirt.

-Any time the neck is forcefully jerked back or forth, it is prone to whiplash.
-Operating an ATV in rough terrain puts the rider at risk of whiplash, and any collisions or accidents dramatically increase those risks.
-In the event of flipping or rolling an ATV, there is the very real possibility of fracturing the neck and damaging the spinal column, which can result in total paralysis or death.
+Any time the neck is forcefully jerked back or forth, it's prone to whiplash.
+Riding an ATV in rough terrain puts the rider at risk of whiplash, and any collisions or accidents dramatically increase those risks.
+In the event of flipping or rolling an ATV, there's the very real possibility of fracturing the neck and damaging the spinal column, which can result in total paralysis or death.

 Arm and Leg Injuries